towshif/towshif.github.io/docs/04.Organizing-Reporting/website.md

 The link will show as 'My Document' and point to http://username.github.io/site using the tag link in `<a href="site/"`

+Finally add, commit and push to github

+    # shortcut for all git commands: in nano editor - write message, save and exit nano
+    git add --all && git commit --all && git push

 And that is it.
 You can continue developing the site and add pages.